-Description: Sets the guadrature encoder to a specific control mode.
-Off: turns the quadrature encoder interface off (default on power • up).
-Count ONLY: puts the quadrature encoder interface into count only mode.
-This is just like the standard SSQE mode.
-Detect error: puts the quadrature encoder interface into count with ٠ error detection mode.
-The system performs as if in count only mode, unless the motor movement tolerance setting (see page 115) is trigged.
-Then the system aborts the motor movement and responds with an 'e'ncoder error.
-Auto-correction: puts the guadrature encoder interface into autocorrection mode.
+Sets the quadrature encoder to a specific control mode.

+- Off: turns the quadrature encoder interface off (default on power up). - Count ONLY: puts the quadrature encoder interface into count only mode.
+This is just like the standard SSQE mode. - Detect error: puts the quadrature encoder interface into count with error detection mode.
+The system performs as if in count only mode, unless the motor movement tolerance setting (see page 98) is trigged.
+Then the system aborts the motor movement and responds with an 'e'ncoder error. - Auto-correction: puts the quadrature encoder interface into auto-correction mode.
 The system performs as if in count with error detection mode when running the motor.
 When the motor movement is complete, or if the motor movement was aborted because of an error, the system checks the motor position.
-If the correct motor position was not attained, the system applies additional motion commands until the correct position is achieved or the auto-retry counter is exhausted (see page 115).
+If the correct motor position was not attained, the system applies additional motion commands until the correct position is achieved or the auto-retry counter is exhausted (see page 99).

 If the motor is not in motion, the auto-correction mode "servos" the current idle position when the auto-correction tolerance value is triggered.

-Parameter Description Values Parameters: Mode Quadrature O = Off mode (default at power encoder mode up) C = Count only mode D = Detect error mode paqmD<CR>
+Parameters: Parameter Description Values

+Mode Quadrature encoder mode O = Off mode (default at power up)

+C = Count only mode

+D = Detect error mode

+A = Auto-correction mode

+paqmD<CR>